Ernie O'Malley: Europe

-O'Malley left Ireland in February 1925 and spent 18 months travelling in Europe to improve his health.
+O'Malley left Ireland in February 1925 and spent 18 months travelling in Europe and Morocco to improve his health.
 He used the alias 'Cecil Edward Smyth-Howard' and secured a British passport in that name.
+To finance his trip, he had raised some £300 in gifts and loans from sources in Ireland.

-While abroad in the 1920s, O'Malley had connections with the Basque Country and Catalan nationalists, becoming acquainted with Francesc Macià, leader of the Catalan nationalist group Estat Català.
-The following excerpt from a letter from O'Malley to Harriet Monroe, dated 10 January 1935, provides an autobiographical summary of the years 1925-1926:
+While abroad in the 1920s, O'Malley established connections with the Basque and Catalan nationalists, becoming acquainted with Francesc Macià, leader of the Catalan nationalist group Estat Català.
+Seán MacBride, then living in Paris, was made aware that O'Malley was known to French intelligence as a "chief military adviser to Colonel Macià", who was then in exile in Paris.
+O'Malley likewise appears to have liaised with Basque nationalists around this same period, as they were planning a rebellion in tandem with that of the Catalans.
+O'Malley was one of two Irish republicans, the other being Ambrose Victor Martin, to have cooperated with the Basque and Catalan nationalists resident in Paris, then exiled from the Spanish dictatorship of Miguel Primo de Rivera.
+Peadar O'Donnell stated that the IRA Army Council had given the go-ahead for O'Malley to speak to those seeking an independent Catalonia.

+The following excerpt from a letter from O'Malley to Harriet Monroe, dated 10 January 1935, provides an autobiographical summary of the years 1925–1926:

 I went to Catalonia to help the Catalan movement for independence; I studied their folklore and cultural institutions.
 I learned to walk again in the Pyrénées.
 I became a good mountain climber, covered the frontier from San Sebastian to Perpignan, lived in the Basque country.
 I walked through a part of Spain, southern and South East France and most of Italy.
 I did some mediaeval history at Grenoble.
 I walked through Italy slowly, worked at archeology in Sicily and lived in Rome and Florence for a time.
 I walked through Germany to Holland and through Belgium and then to North Africa.
 After some years I returned to the National University to again take up medicine but I did not get my exams.
 The years abroad taught me to use my eyes in a new way.

-O'Malley was known to French intelligence as a "chief military adviser to Colonel Macià", who was then in exile in Paris.
-O'Malley likewise appears to have liaised with Basque nationalists around this same period, as they were planning a rebellion in tandem with that of the Catalans.
-O'Malley was one of two Irish republicans, the other being Ambrose Victor Martin, to have cooperated with the Basque and Catalan nationalists resident in Paris, then exiled from the Spanish dictatorship of Miguel Primo de Rivera.

 North America

-O'Malley returned to UCD to continue his medical studies in October 1926, but these did not progress well.
-He was heavily involved in the university hill-walking club and its literary and historical societies.
-Along with literary friends, he founded the UCD Dramatic Society.
+O'Malley returned to University College Dublin to continue his medical studies in October 1926, but these did not progress well.
+He was heavily involved in the university hill-walking club and its literary and historical societies; along with literary friends, he founded the college Dramatic Society in spring 1928.